Kshakira556/WeightWise/README.md

-Certainly!
-Here’s a comprehensive README template for your **WeightWise** project.
-This README covers the project's purpose, installation, usage, and contribution guidelines.

----

 # WeightWise

 **WeightWise** is a Python-based mobile application designed to help users track their weight progress over time.
 The app supports both manual and automated weight logging, visualizes data in easy-to-understand graphs, and provides weekly and overall analysis of weight changes.
 Alerts are generated when weight changes deviate significantly from a healthy range.